shouldjs/should.js/Readme.md

 ## .not

-`.not` negate current assertion.
+`.not` negates the current assertion.

 ## .any

-`.any` allow for assertions with multiple parameters to assert on any of parameters (not all)
+`.any` allow for assertions with multiple parameters to assert any of the parameters (but not all).
+This is similar to the native JavaScript [array.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).

 # Assertions
 ## chaining assertions